Knowinnovation/resources/documents/_ideas_lab_new/What is an Ideas Lab.md

 Ideas Labs promote the development of innovative research proposals that address difficult, messy problems.
 Depending upon the history of the problem, the research community might have very different perspectives.
 For example, an event that focused on the educational opportunities for brain/computer interfaces, would probably be drawing upon a relatively clean canvas.
 But an Ideas lab looking for new approaches to broadening participation in STEM education, would have a wealth of existing work which may inform the design of the event.
 Understanding, broadly, the community’s position is essential in planning and executing a successful Ideas Lab.

 We ask three questions at the start of the planning process:
-1 Has the community developed a number of interesting, provocative ways of framing the problem?
+1. Has the community developed a number of interesting, provocative ways of framing the problem?
-1 Does anyone, anywhere have ideas that are good enough to really solve this problem, and/or exploit the opportunities?
+1. Does anyone, anywhere have ideas that are good enough to really solve this problem, and/or exploit the opportunities?
-1 If so, what is stopping us from solving it?
+1. If so, what is stopping us from solving it?
 Obviously, the answers to these questions are subjective and based on the organizers’ understanding of the area.
 But because program officers and faculty members are usually deeply involved with the community, their insights can be accurate and illuminating.

-### The Jumpstart ###
-Participants often go back to their institutions after an Ideas Lab and reflect on how the process can lead to a deeper understanding of a challenge and/or novel ideas to address it.
-But usually they don’t have the budget to do a full Ideas Lab, or it’s hard to pull too many of their internal staff away for five days.
-Knowinnovation offers a 3-day mini-Sandpit, called a Jumpstart.

-It is literally that – a Jumpstart to enable the right people to come together and start the creative process.
-If a Sandpit or an Ideas Lab is a marathon, the Jumpstart is a sprint, the 100-meter dash that allows people to get their creative juices flowing, which hopefully results – down the road – in novel solutions.

-Jumpstarts follow the same process as an Ideas Lab, except they run for a shorter time and participants don’t get as far in their thinking.
-They’ll generate potential ideas at the event, but the process of developing ideas into possible research projects must continue after the event, with groups working together on their own time to refine and add substance to their proposals.

-When time and resources are limited, the shorter program can certainly ignite new thinking and spur conversations that wouldn’t otherwise occur in typical day-to-day interaction.
-It’s a smaller spark for innovation, but a vibrant spark nonetheless.
-Ideas Labs and Jumpstarts are different in depth and detail, but in many ways the same steps must be taken to prepare for the event and to facilitate it.
-The guidelines laid out in this book can be used to prepare for an Ideas Lab or for a Jumpstart.

 ## Who Cares? ##
 We’ve also recognized that the presence, or absence, of stakeholders can impact in the design of an Ideas Lab.
 For this reason, we sometimes use a fourth question: who cares?